oracle-livelabs/adb/choose-json-adventure/data-load-rdbms/data_load_rdbms.md

     Airbus A350
     Airbus A380
     ```

-    You can see we can get data from arrays with the json_table function in combination with **nested path**.
+    You can see we can get data from arrays with the `json_table` function in combination with **nested path**.

     We can also combine both relational tables and JSON.
-Instead of a new row per model, lets collapse them back into just 2 rows:
+Instead of a new row per model, lets collapse them back into just two rows:

-    ```
+    ```sql
     select t.*
     from airportdelays,
             json_table(Statistics, '$.Carriers."Aircraft Types"[*]'